B

 Screenshot of Back to the Golden Age

-Back to the Golden Age (French)
+Back to the Golden Age

-(UBI Soft, 1991)
+(Ubi Soft, 1991)

 A great mage once ruled the world by using the power of four magical crystal balls, or Edres.
 The mage held one of the Edres, and three priests held another Edre each.
 However, one of the priests has stolen three of the Edres in an attempt to take over the world.
 You are Zad, and have been entrusted by the great mage to recover the missing Edres.
 This is an arcade adventure where you explore castles and dungeons, collect potions, fight knights and warriors, buy supplies, and cast various spells, although the descriptions of what they are used for are often very cryptic.
-The graphics and animation have been done superbly, and the game itself is really big and one which will keep you occupied for a long time.
+The graphics and animation have been done superbly, and the game itself is really big and will keep you occupied for a long time.

-More information on TACGR
+More information on CPCSOFTS

 8